Documentation Index

 Self-host EaseLMS

 This guide will walk you through setting up EaseLMS on your own infrastructure.
-You’ll have complete control over your data, users, and platform customization.Don’t want to manage infrastructure?
-Check out our hosted service for a fully managed solution.
+You’ll have complete control over your data, users, and platform customization.Prerequisites

 Before you begin, ensure you have the following:Node.js 18.0+